peterpeterparker/daviddalbusco.com/src/blog/stylish-cards-and-syntax-highlighting-with-gatsby.md

 The other day, while I was cooking dinner, the idea suddenly hit me: why not improving our [DeckDeckGo](https://deckdeckgo.com) Web Component to highlight code, which use [PrismJS](https://prismjs.com) under the hood, to display per default such stylish cards instead of “just” displaying naked elements.

 I ate my dinner and implemented this idea the same night.
-I woke up the following days and I have to admit, I was still really happy with the result.
-I even decided to add it to my personal website developed with [Gatsby](https://www.gatsbyjs.org).
+I woke up the following days and was still pleased with the result.
+Therefore I even decided to add it to my personal website developed with [Gatsby](https://www.gatsbyjs.org).

 That’s why I’m happy to introduce [gatsby-remark-highlight-code](https://github.com/deckgo/gatsby-remark-highlight-code), a new Gatsby plugin to add stylish cards and syntax highlighting to code blocks in markdown files.